nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/understand-expression-and-scripting-languages-used-in-nuxeo.md

     - No &rarr; Workflow variables can't be used.
     -  Yes &rarr; Workflow variables can be used.

-Please check the [availables variables depending on context](#available-variables-depending-on-context) section for&nbsp;more detailed information.
+Please check the [availables variables depending on context](#available-variables-depending-on-context) section for more detailed information.

 ## What are the Main Differences Between Expression/Scripting Languages?